-This means that dogs who are more fit could be less likely to develop cancer than dogs who are holding on to too much fat.
+This means that dogs who are more fit and are burning fat for fuel may be less likely to develop cancer than dogs who are holding on to too much fat.

 If you think about this in human terms it will help.
-Extreme athletes — marathoners, Ironman competitors, gymnasts — may take in as many as 12,000 calories in a day in order to stay fueled.
+Extreme athletes — marathoners, Ironman competitors, gymnasts — may need to take in as many as 12,000 calories in a day in order to stay fueled.
 And some have to consume more.
-But, most of us expend much, much less energy — and need only 2-2,500 calories.

 Also, women typically need fewer calories per day than men do (in general) because they have a higher percentage of body fat and a lower percentage of muscle.
 Muscle burns more calories than fat — so a more muscular person needs more fuel.